nsagora/peppermint/README.md

 ### Independent Components

-Along with the fully integrated scenario depicted above, `Validator Kit` also supports using each component independently.
+Along with the fully integrated scenario depicted above, `ValidationToolkit` also supports using each component independently.
 Specifically, we are able to exercise a `Predicate` outside of a `Constraint`, and similarly exercise a `Constraint` outside of a `Constraints`.

 **Predicates**